-0 No relevant points.

-1-5 Answers in this band will show very limited or no interpretation, application, analysis and evaluation, and will show only limited knowledge and understanding.
+- 0 No relevant points. - 1 5 Answers in this band will show very limited or no interpretation, analysis and evaluation, and will show only limited knowledge and understanding.

-Lower in the band, there may be one or two insubstantial points about methods in general, or some material ineffectually recycled from the Item, or some knowledge relating solely to the issue of differing life chances of minority ethnic groups with very little or no reference to official statistics.
+Lower in the band, there may be one or two insubstantial points about methods in general, or some material ineffectually recycled from Item F or some knowledge relating solely to the issue of the effects of poverty on life chances, with very little or no reference to written questionnaires.

-Higher in the band, answers will show limited, undeveloped sociological knowledge, for example, in the form of two or three insubstantial points about official statistics.
+Higher in the band, answers will show limited undeveloped sociological knowledge, for example in the form of two or three insubstantial points about written questionnaires.
 Analysis and evaluation will be very limited or non-existent.

-6-11 Answers in this band will show reasonable interpretation, application, analysis and/or evaluation, and will show reasonable knowledge and understanding.
+6 - 11 Answers in this band will show reasonable interpretation, application, analysis and/or evaluation, and will show reasonable knowledge and understanding.

-Lower in the band, answers will present some potentially relevant material, including a broadly accurate (though probably list-like) account of some of the strengths and/or limitations of official statistics.
-However, application to the study of stratification and differentiation or to the issue in the question will be very limited or non-existent.
+Lower in the band, answers will present some potentially relevant material, including a broadly accurate (though possibly list-like) account of some of the strengths and/or limitations of written questionnaires.
+However, application to the study of stratification and differentiation or to the issue of the effects of poverty on life chances will be very limited or non-existent.

-Higher in the band, there will be broader and/or deeper knowledge of the strengths and limitations of official statistics and somewhat more successful application of this knowledge.
+Higher in the band, there will be broader and/or deeper knowledge of the strengths and limitations of written questionnaires and somewhat more successful application of this knowledge.
 However, while material will be interpreted accurately, some of it will be applied in a more generalised way or a more restricted way; for example:

-- specific but undeveloped application to minority ethnic groups or - a focus on the research characteristics of minority ethnic groups with implicit links to some features of official statistics or - using official statistics for the study of stratification and differentiation in general, not the specifics of differing life chances of minority ethnic groups.
+- specific but undeveloped application to poverty and life chances, or - a focus on the research characteristics of those in poverty with implicit links to some features of written questionnaires, or - applying written questionnaires to the study of stratification and differentiation in general, not the specifics of investigating the effects of poverty on life chances.